samuelbalogh/aws-cert-dva-c01/README.md

 **Database log files** – View, download, or watch database log files using the Amazon RDS console or Amazon RDS API operations.
 You can also query some database log files that are loaded into database tables.

 **Amazon RDS Enhanced Monitoring** — Look at metrics in real time for the operating system.
+Enhanced Monitoring metrics are useful when you want to see how different processes or threads on a DB instance use the CPU.

 In addition, Amazon RDS integrates with Amazon CloudWatch for additional monitoring capabilities: